joegearlesss/workflow/DEVELOPER_GUIDE.md

 ## Runtime Directory Structure

-When workflows are executed, the library creates a runtime directory structure in the user's home directory for persistence and state management:
+When workflows are executed, the library creates a runtime directory structure in the execution directory for persistence and state management:

 ```
-~/.workflow/                    # Runtime workflow data directory
+.workflow/                      # Runtime workflow data directory
 ├── registry.db                 # Central workflow registry database
 └── workflows/                  # Workflow definitions and metadata
     ├── data-processing/         # Per-workflow directory